vinaykumarvk/rfp_response_generator/replit.md

 1. **Requirement Input**: Users upload Excel files containing RFP requirements
 2. **Data Processing**: Requirements are parsed and stored in PostgreSQL database
-3. **Vector Generation**: Embeddings are created for similarity search capabilities
+3. **Vector Generation**: Embeddings are created for similarity search capabilities using OpenAI's text-embedding-3-small model
+   - Uses batch processing (up to 100 requirements per API call) for efficiency
+   - Stores embeddings in PostgreSQL with pgvector for fast similarity search
+   - Can be triggered via `/api/generate-embeddings` endpoint
 4. **AI Processing**: When generating responses, the system:
    - Finds similar previous responses using vector search
    - Creates optimized prompts with domain-specific context